looker-open-source/block-saf/readme.md

 ### What does this Block do for me?

-**(1) Analyze DialogFlow Efficiency** - Provides visibility into DialogFlow application performance so that you can identify the frequency and type of user queries that are being resolved inefficiently and remediate those interactions accordingly.

-**(2) Understand User Behavior** - Provides insight into the topics that users most frequently ask questions about, the nature of how their questions are phrased, and their satisfaction with answers so that you can fine-tune your interactions to maximize customer satisfaction.
+**(1) Analyze Transcribed Audio** - Analyze metrics such as call sentiment, call volume, and call length on the entire set of transcribed calls to get a holistic view of call performance.

+**(2) Understand Agent/Caller interactions** - Glean insights from speech patterns between callers and agents to understand agent performance and remediate issues.

+**(3) Analyze Individual Calls** - Drill down into single call logs to understand details and verify accuracy of transcription.

 ### Block Info

-This block is modeled on the DialogFlow schema.
-Each record is parsed to extract the content as well as metadata of a human interaction with the bot.
-For telephonic interactions, additional metadata, such as the Area Code and Trace are extracted.
+This block is modeled on the Speech Analysis Framework schema.
+Each call is parsed to extract the metadata as well as the transcript of the audio between the caller and the agent.

-### DialogFlow Raw Data Structure
+### Speech Analytics Framework Raw Data Structure

-Human interactions with the bot are initially extracted as a payload, which can be converted into a JSON format.
-Each payload contains all the information about that chat.
+Call audio data is initially extracted as a payload, which can be converted into a JSON format.
+Each payload contains all the information about that call, including the full transcript.

 ### DialogFlow Block Structure

-The DialogFlow block consists of an Explore with three underlying views.
+The SAF block consists of an Explore with three underlying views.

-**(1) Parsed Transcripts View**
+**(1) Transcripts View**

-This view creates a Persistent Derived Table which extracts all the data about an interaction from the DialogFlow payload into a JSON object.
-That JSON is then parsed to extract the content, as well as characteristics, of that interaction, which form the dimensions and measures of the view.

-**(2) Session Facts View**

-The session_id associated with an interaction is part of the DialogFlow payload.
-In order to understand the context of the session in which an interaction occurred, a Persistent Derived Table is created that captures the characteristic of that session, such as its start and end time as well as the overall session duration.

-**(3) Parameters View**
+This view defines dimensions and measures for the raw data in the transcripts table.
+It also defines dimensions and measures for the data in the unnested fields for words, entities, and sentences.

+**(3) Block SAF Model**

 This view is used to define any custom variables as well as their values that are logged as part of a specific DialogFlow deployment.

 ### Implementation Instructions / Required Customizations

-**(1) Schema and Table Name in parsed_transcripts View**
+**(1) Table Name in the Manifest File**

-On line 82 of the parsed_transcripts view file, you'll need to replace the schema and table name in the FROM statement to reflect the schema and table names for where the DialogFlow transcripts are stored.
+In the manifest file, you’ll need to input the connection and the table name in which the Speech Analysis Framework transcripts are stored.

-**(2) Custom Variables**

-Within the parameters_view, you'll need to add any custom dimensions that you'd like to track with a dimension declaration.
-An example that extracts the custom dimension country from a parameter called 'geo-country' is shown below:

-dimension: country {
-  type: string
-  sql: (SELECT json_extract_scalar(parameters, '$.value.string_value') from UNNEST([${TABLE}]) WHERE ${key} = 'geo-country');;
-}

 ### What if I find an error?
 Suggestions for improvements?